 Using these journal notes, you can see if the emotional symptoms are triggered by the pain or if it is the other way around.
 Further, based on these journal entries, the doctor can recommend a mental health specialist; he/she will help you discover the best coping strategies for dealing with the emotional manifestations associated with the chronic pain.

 Each year, millions of people are diagnosed with chronic conditions, with pain being the most common manifestation.
 It has been estimated that there are over 1.5 billion people worldwide who suffer from chronic pain.
 The types of chronic pain diagnosed most often include low back pain, headaches/migraines, neck pain, and facial pain.

 Chronic pain remains the number one cause of disability in the world (long-term basis).
 Women present a higher risk of developing such manifestations, especially when it comes to headaches and/or migraines.
 As a result of chronic pain, people report feeling depressed, anxious and fatigued.
 Many more feel like they have little or no control over their pain, with insomnia becoming a common manifestation.

-In dealing with chronic pain, people seek out the help of specialist physicians, chiropractors and physical therapists.
+In dealing with chronic pain, people seek out the help of specialist physicians, chiropractors, and physical therapists.
 They might also become dependent on pain-relieving medication, taking a break from work and requiring help for daily living activities.
-Proper management and keeping a daily pain diary can be useful in feeling more in control about living with a chronic condition, one that can lead to persistent pain episodes.
+Proper management and keeping a daily pain diary can be useful in feeling more in control.
+This is especially true when living with a chronic condition, one that can lead to persistent pain episodes.